- Mountain bike passes

 He must provide proof of purchase (the receipt issued by the Operator at the time of Ticket purchase if purchased in person, or a copy of the Internet booking confirmation), in support of his request for a duplicate.

-The User who does not have a receipt issued by the Operator, must note and record this number as soon as it is issued by the distributor.
+A User who does not have a receipt issued by the Operator, must note and record this number as soon as it is issued by the distributor.

 For the issuing of a duplicate, the User must also pay an administrative fee of ten euros, inclusive of all taxes (€10).